masc-ucsc/livehd/docs/Bazel.md

     # Fast Build with assertions
     bazel build       //inou/json:inou_json

-## See the command line executed
+## See the commands executed

-    bazel build -s //core
+    bazel build -s //main:all

 ## To run SHORT tests